CMU-IDS-2022/final-project-mass-squad/Proposal.md

 ### Data Preprocessing

+While substantial cleaning wasn’t necessary as yelp dataset is very clean.
+We performed basic cleaning to obtain subset of data relevant for our project and remove any outliers that might skew our analysis.

+#### business.json
+This file consists information related to each business_id, including the location, number of reviews received, star rating and category.

+ 1. Dropping NULL values: We found that ‘neighborhood’ was a sparse field.
+Moreover, dropping any row with null value removed two-thirds of the raw data.
+ 2. We chose to focus on only those businesses that are currently open.
+We found that around 20% of the businesses were closed.
+ 3. We also wished to remove those businesses that had very few reviews as these reviews might be outliers and might not conform to general consensus about the business.
+ 4. To get an idea of what the threshold for dropping should be, we analysed statistics pertaining to the ‘review_count’ column.
+The minimum reviews received was 3, while maximum was 7000.
+The average review count was 41.
+Based on this, we dropped all businesses having a review count below 6.
+This was around 30% of the remaining entries.
+ 5. Studying the categories in business.json, we found that ‘Restaurants’ is the most populous category.

+#### reviews.json:

+ 1. We started processing the file was by dropping null values.
+ 2. We only kept reviews that were useful, we found only 20% of the entire reviews were useful.
+ 3. Next we focused on the time of creation of reviews.
+We saw that the the reviews are between 2005 - 2017.
+ 4. We obtained year-wise breakdown of these so that we can filter them during our project for relevant and up-to-date visualizations.

 ### System Design

+#### System Components

+#### Visualisations

 The following sketches illustrate how we plan to present data to users in a way that facilitates the goal of our project - enabling business owners to compare their businesses to their competitors and understand what factors lead to better or worse reviews.